 How to reach us

-If you want to take a taxi from Schiphol airport to us you can make a reservation with a very reliable taxi company who have a fixed rate of 35 euro to our house.
+If you want to take a taxi from Schiphol airport to us you can make a reservation with a very reliable taxi company who have a fixed rate of 37,50 euro to our house.
 The number is +31 6 12 11 71 16, Schiphol Taxi (Marc) and you have to contact them a day in advance.
-If you prefer to get a taxi at the airport ask for their fixed rate to the eastern part of Amsterdam.
+If you prefer to get a taxi at the airport it will cost you around 50,- euros.

 If you prefer to travel with public transport you can walk to the train station at the airport.
 Take a train that stops at 'Station Duivendrecht'.
 On arrival walk outside to the busstation and take bus 41 direction 'Muiderpoortstation' and depart at stop: 'Hogeweg'.
 From there you can walk to our house.